rogerchi/ddb-locking-read/README.md

-# DynamoDB Locking Pattern Example
+# DynamoDB Locking Read Pattern

-This project demonstrates how to implement a distributed locking pattern using Amazon DynamoDB's conditional expressions.
+This project demonstrates how to implement a distributed pessimistic locking pattern using Amazon DynamoDB's conditional expressions.
 It showcases a practical example of managing concurrent access in serverless and distributed systems.

 ## Overview